lhr-solar/BPS/Docs/source/Software/Tasks.rst

     3) After every updated measurement, it sends the current data to the CAN queue.

 Priority
-    This task is the 5th priority, under the VoltTemp task.
-This is due to professional advice the BPS team was given stating and the fact that the VoltTemp task monitors 2 potentially dangerous conditions while this task only monitors 1.
+    This task is the 5th priority under the VoltTemp task.
+This is due to professional advice the BPS team was given.
+Also the VoltTemp task monitors 2 potentially dangerous conditions while this task only monitors 1.

 Shared Resources
     It uses the ``Fault_Sem4``, ``SafetyCheck_Sem4``, ``AmperesData_Mutex``(when collecting data from the